Benefits For Nannies

 allowing us to conduct background checks.

 Nannies need to be a non-smoker.
-It is important that they are in good health
+It is important that you are in good health

-and must be able to perform the essential physical functions of a nanny job.
+and are able to perform the essential physical functions of a nanny job.

 The International Nanny Association provides these child care